25 Top-Rated Tourist Attractions in Washington State

 Bellingham is north of Seattle, less than an hour from the Canadian border.
 It's an access point for several iconic Pacific Northwest adventures, including Mount Baker.
 The town also has a notable collegiate appeal and culture, known for its laid-back vibe and a community emphasis on outdoor adventure.

 For a quick introduction to this corner of the Pacific Northwest, stroll through Fairhaven Historic District and duck into local art galleries or catch some sun on a restaurant patio.
-Out of downtown, Western Washington University has amassed an excellent Outdoor Sculpture Collection among its academic offerings, and its campus is dotted with works small and large.
+Outside of this historic district, Western Washington University has amassed an excellent Outdoor Sculpture Collection among its academic offerings, and its campus is dotted with works small and large.

 14. Mount Baker-Snoqualmie National Forest

 On the Mount Baker Highway (SR 542), the town of Glacier is the closest base camp to the peak.
 The very small town does offer limited tourist amenities, such as restaurants and lodging.
 At the end of the highway, the stunning Artist Point area of the mountain offers jaw-dropping views of Mount Baker and Mount Shuksan.
-Here, several hiking trails expose beautiful views of both peaks.
+Here, several hiking trails, like Yellow Aster Butte and Winchester Mountain Trail, expose beautiful views of both peaks.

 15. Sol Duc Hot Springs

-The Sol Duc region is within the heart of Olympic National Park and an hour's drive from Port Angeles.
+The Sol Duc region is at the heart of Olympic National Park and an hour's drive from Port Angeles.
 The area has several visitor attractions, including iconic hiking trails and the namesake waterfalls.
-One of the steamiest reasons to visit, though, is the relaxing pools at Sol Duc Hot Springs.
+One of the steamiest reasons to visit is the relaxing pools at Sol Duc Hot Springs.

 16. Pacific Crest Trail